CyberOwl555/Cyber_Portfolio/README.md

-# Cyber_Portfolio# Cyber Portfolio — Home Lab Projects
+# Cyber Portfolio — Home Lab Projects

 Hands-on home lab work built while transitioning from a NOC role into a SOC/cyber operations position.
 Focused on practical, self-directed learning across SIEM operations, detection engineering, offensive security fundamentals, and network/packet analysis — using real infrastructure rather than pre-built training environments, including the troubleshooting that comes with that.